IBM/db2-samples/In_Db2_Machine_Learning/IDAX-Python-Db2Magic/README.md

 db2 "IMPORT FROM \"<full_path_to_csv>\" OF DEL skipcount 1 INSERT INTO GOSALES.GOSALES_FULL(ID, GENDER, AGE,
 MARITAL_STATUS, PROFESSION, PURCHASE_AMOUNT)"

+*In the above SQL, repalce <database_name> with the actual name of your Db2 database.
+Also, replace <full_path_to_csv> with full path to the dataset you downloaded above.*

 3. From the current GitHub directory, download the following two files to the same folder from which you'll run your Jupyter Notebook:
 * [IDAX_LinReg_Db2Magic.ipynb](IDAX_LinReg_Db2Magic.ipynb)